 Ever since my son was born four weeks ago, I've developed a full-blown chocolate chip cookie addiction.
 I'm not sure if it's because I need a jolt of sugary energy to counter the sleep deprivation, or because the taste is comforting and familiar at a time when everything seems very new and VERY challenging, or because they just taste good, but I've gotta have 'em!

 I've specifically been lusting after thick and chewy chocolate chip cookies.
 There is a store near our house that makes some pretty tasty cookies but, unfortunately, said store also charges roughly a dollar a cookie - a slightly more expensive habit than I'm comfortable with.
 So I decided to do the frugal thing and bake a batch of my own cookies while my husband bounced and rocked our little boy who seems inclined to be kinda colicky.
 Luckily for me and my son, his dad has both patience and stamina.

 A quick internet search yielded this recipe for Chewy Chocolate Chip Cookies from Cook's Illustrated.
 According to the crazy over-the-top testers at Cook's Illustrated, the secret to making chewy cookies is brown sugar which apparently contains something called "invert sugar" - a mixture of fructose and glucose - which draws moisture from whatever is around it, (primarily, the air) unlike granulated white sugar.

-Though I had never heard of "invert sugar" before, I tend to trust Cook's Illustrated and I can personally attest that these cookies are tasty.
+Though I had never heard of "invert sugar" before, I tend to trust the mad kitchen scientist types at Cook's Illustrated and I can personally attest that these cookies are tasty.
 I hope you enjoy every chewy, decadent bite!
 I recommend eating them with a glass of cold milk if you're one of the lucky few who is not lactose intolerant.

 Makes 1 1/2 dozen 3-inch cookies